spleenboy/pallium-cms/README.md

 # Pallium CMS
 > In neuroscience, pallium refers to layers of gray and white matter that cover the upper surface of the brain's cerebrum.

-Pallium CMS is a content management app for editing markdown files that contain YAML front matter.
+Pallium CMS is a node.js content management application built for editing files for a file-based site generator.
+Pallium allows you to create and edit Markdown files with YAML front matter through a simple user interface.

 ## Why Use Pallium CMS?
 Many popular static site generators have been built to consume markdown files with YAML front matter.
 The problem is that when you're editing your website, these tools assume that you know a lot.
 You need to know how to write using Markdown, the expected structure of the files, as well as what should go in the front matter for each file.
 Pallium CMS provides you with a front-end for the administration of a static website.